Teen Therapy

 How do I know if my child needs teen therapy or if we need family therapy?

 This is a tough question!
 If your child is struggling with issues like anxiety, depression, substance abuse, PTSD, gender/sexuality identity issues, then they may prefer to meet with their therapist one-on-one.
 Likewise, if they are struggling to cope with school challenges or having issues their friends, then individual therapy is may the best bet for them.
-But, if your entire family is arguing, or if there are issues in your family that you believe are affecting your child, like divorce or a second marriage, then family therapy may help.
+But, if your entire family is arguing.
+Or if there are issues in your family that you believe are affecting your child, like divorce or a second marriage, then family therapy may help.
 Also, it’s possible that during the course of individual teen therapy we will determine that having a few sessions all together as a family may help.

 What information will you share with my child’s doctor or psychiatrist?